-The word ‘Individualism’ (Noun) refers to the belief in the importance of individual rights, personal independence, and self-reliance.
+The word ‘Individualism’ (noun) is the idea that individuals matter most, and that people should be free to make choices for themselves.
 In this guide, you’ll learn the full definition, etymology, usage, examples, synonyms, antonyms, and commonly asked questions about the term ‘Individualism’.

 Individualism Explained in Depth

-A complete and detailed guide to the word ‘Individualism’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, detailed guide to the word ‘Individualism’ including meaning, definition, etymology, examples, synonyms, and antonyms, plus FAQs that help you use the term accurately in writing and conversation.

 Meanings of Individualism

 Individualism emphasizes the moral worth of the individual.
 It promotes the idea that each person should have the freedom to act, think, and make choices independently, often in contrast to collective or group control.
-This philosophy values personal responsibility, autonomy, and self-expression.
+This philosophy values personal responsibility, autonomy, and self-expression, while still allowing room for communities to exist.

 Definition

 Individualism is defined as a social theory or political philosophy that prioritizes the individual over the group or state.
-It supports independence of action and thought, and often associates with freedom, self-determination, and non-conformity.
+It supports independence of action and thought, and often connects to freedom, self-determination, and non-conformity.
+In everyday speech, it can also describe a personal mindset: preferring to decide for yourself rather than relying on others.

 Etymology

-The word “individualism” derives from the French word individualisme, first used in the early 19th century.
-It stems from the Latin root individuus meaning “indivisible” or “inseparable,” combined with the suffix “-ism,” indicating a belief system.
-The term gained popularity as a counterpoint to collectivism, especially in political and philosophical contexts.
+The word individualism derives from the French word individualisme, first used in the early 19th century.
+It is based on the Latin root individuus, meaning “indivisible” or “inseparable,” combined with the suffix “-ism,” indicating a belief system.
+The term grew in popularity as a counterpoint to collectivism in political and philosophical discussions.

 Example Sentences